jeffreycwitt/pl399/docs/13-distant-reading.md

 > "If a computer were shown many academic articles, it might discover that articles containing the word reading frequently include others like interpretation, criticism, discourse.
 Without foreknowledge of these words' meanings, it could statistically learn that there is a useful relationship between them.
 In turn, the computer would be able to identify articles in which this cluster of words seems to be prominent, corresponding to humanist methods.
 This process is popularly referred to as topic modeling, since it attempts to capture a list of many topics (that is, statistical word clusters) that would describe a given set of texts." [topic-modeling-what-humanists-actually-do-it-guest-post-teddy-roland-university](https://digitalhumanities.berkeley.edu/blog/16/07/14/topic-modeling-what-humanists-actually-do-it-guest-post-teddy-roland-university )

-# Ascari's concerns with "Distant Reading"

-As I read Acari critique, the central thrust his specific concern parallels a common general critique of uses of big data (topic modelling included).

-The concern is the speaking of "data" rather than "literature" one implicitly begins to feel that they are speaking of something suddenly objective, something pure, free of interpretation and bias.

-But Ascari is eager to point out that data in literature is never complete or exhaustive, thus it is always already in someway selected and curated.
-Accordingly, it is in some always already interpreted or biased.

-Specifically, Ascari suggest that Moretti uses the conclusions of S.S.
-Van Dine's in 1928 about what makes good detective fiction (namely, "functional clues" that the reader can use to solve the mystery).
-Moretti then organizes the data around this assumption.
-Specifically, he goes looking for this "form" with the detective stories of the 19th century.
-The result of his search becomes his objective data.

-But is this data really so "objective" or does it reflect rather what Moretti was already looking for as a result of the aesthetic taste of early 20th century readers?

-Form this collection of data, Moretti then begins drawing conclusion.

-When a text doesn't contain this formal feature and is not popular enough survive, Moretti concludes that it is the absence of this form that explains why it was not popular.

-When the story include such clues and is popular, this confirms his presupposition, and he concludes this is why they have survived.

-And in the case of the Adventures of Sherlock Homes, when a popular author like Doyle does not include such clues in his story, Moretti does view this a check on his original assumption or the objectivity of his data collection.
-On the contrary, Moretti concludes, as Ascari says, this is a [stumble](https://hyp.is/Jhi9PgwYEeuP-qP0-KEQ7A/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/Ascari_2014_The_Dangers_of_Distant_Reading.pdf) in need of explanation.

-Ascari, in contrast, wonders if he has only found the "appearance of a problem" based on his "distant analysis" of data (formal features) that have been selected based the biases of the ascetic taste of early 20th century readers of detective stories.

-Perhaps Doyle didn't "stumble" but purposely did not include functional clues because he was trying to do something else.
-Ascari, it seems, worries that Moretti's approach unjustifiably rejects this possibility.

-Ascari says something to this effect on p.
-7:

-> Moretti’s  view  of  detective  fiction  uncritically  rests  on  the  normative  and  restrictive attitude that golden age theorists advertised as objective, adopting a self-validating  positivistic  stance.
-Van  Dine  and  Knox,  however,  like  Richard  Austin  Freeman,  Dorothy  Sayers,  and  others,  were  first  and  foremost  creative  writers whose theoretical and historical constructs reflect their own practice as authors of clue puzzles.
-The rules to which they subscribed are no longer regarded as timelessly valid but rather as culturally situated, for in the course of the twentieth century, detective fiction deeply changed in terms of both creative writing and theoretical/historical constructs."
-(Ascari, p.
-7)

 # "Distant Writing"